SupaxInc/data-structure-and-algorithms/README.md

 - Space Complexity: O(h)

 **DFS Solution:** Traverse through both trees left and right nodes.
 You know their the same tree if you are able to reach the depths with a None value.

+## 572 - Subtree of Another Tree

+**DFS Approach:** Use two recursive DFS approaches

+- ****Time Complexity: O(m * n)
+    - Where m is the nodes of the Root tree and n is the nodes of the sub root
+- Space Complexity: O(max(m, n))
+    - Depends on the height of the recursion stack for either root or sub root

+**DFS Solution:** DFS through the root tree and run another DFS on a node of a root tree if you haven’t hit the end of the root tree.
+The second DFS runs a check if the root tree or sub root tree are the same trees.

+**Unique uses:**

+- Uses recursion within a recursion